-8.7 Weather Station
+7.6 Weather Station

 Davis Instruments weather station data is posted on the internal web server.
-Davis software is configured to update a historical data file and create GIF images of current inside temp, outside temp, wind chill, and wind speed every five minutes.
+Davis software is configured to update a historical data file and create GIF images.
 The GIFs are posted to the local web server allowing anyone on the LAN to retrieve weather data.

-8.8 SysLog Server
+7.7 SysLog Server

-RFC 3164 BSD Syslog protocol provides a standardized method for network devices to output status information to a log server.
+BSD Syslog protocol provides a standardized method for network devices to output status information to a log server.
 This creates a central repository for event storage overcoming storage limitation of most network appliances.
 Currently the only devices on the network originating Syslog entries are the Routefinder router and Tardis Time service.